rasheedjimoh/pfslog2soc/README.md

    - Configure pfSense to send all logs to Security Onion for thorough network monitoring and threat detection.

 By following these steps, you can effectively integrate pfSense logs into Security Onion, enhancing your network security posture and enabling proactive threat detection and response.

+## Conclusion

+In conclusion, integrating pfSense logs into Security Onion is a crucial step towards strengthening network security and enhancing threat detection capabilities.
+By following the outlined steps to configure this integration, organizations can effectively centralize and analyze pfSense logs within Security Onion, enabling proactive threat detection and efficient incident response.

 Stay vigilant, stay secure!